Slayer95/aura-bot/CLI.md

 - `<MAP>`: The name or identifier of the map to be hosted.
 - `<NAME>`: The desired name for the hosted game session.

+If ``MAP`` has no slashes, it's resolved relative to Aura's map dir by default.
+When it has slashes, or ``--stdpaths`` is used, it's resolved relative to the current working directory (CWD).

 ## `<CONFIG> <NAME>`
 Hosts a game with the given name, using a given map config/metadata file.

 - `<CONFIG>`: The configuration settings for the game.
 - `<NAME>`: The desired name for the hosted game session.

+If ``CONFIG`` has no slashes, it's resolved relative to Aura's map config dir by default.
+When it has slashes, or ``--stdpaths`` is used, it's resolved relative to the current working directory (CWD).

 # Flags